NanomatchGmbH/nanoscope-docs/docs/source/home/home.rst

 The full list of outputs is provided in the User Guide sections :ref:`user_guide_computed_properties` and :ref:`user_guide_examples`

-The Nanoscope Worklfow
+The Nanoscope Workflow
 ------------------------

-Nanoscope is based on a multiscale simulation approach and the characterization of OE materials with Nanoscope typically comprises four main steps:
+Nanoscope is based on a multiscale simulation approach and the characterization of OE materials with Nanoscope typically comprises three main steps:

-1. Computation of optimized 3D single molecule structures and customized forcefields: ParamFF
+1. Computation of optimized 3D single molecule structures and customized forcefields: MolPrep
 2. Generation of 3D thin film models with atomistic resolution using a PVD simulation protocol: Deposit
-3. Analysis for the elctronic structure of molecules in the condensed phase, based on morphologies from Deposit
+3. Analysis for the elctronic structure of molecules in the condensed phase, based on morphologies from Deposit: ES Analysis

 .. figure:: home/Nanoscope_WF.png